 - Parallelism and location of the bearing grooves to the sides

-Ball bearings are built into various products.
-They enable the smooth and fast rotation of parts that are needed in drive technology, mechanical engineering and machine-tool manufacturing.
+Ball bearings are used in various products.
+They enable a smooth and fast rotation of parts that are required in drive technology, mechanical engineering and machine tool manufacturing.

-Optical 3D measurement technology enables non-contact measurements of concentricity with the help of 3D scans.
+Optical 3D measurement technology enables non-contact measurements of concentricity by means of 3D scans.
 This enables high-speed measurements with the highest degree of detail.